17Swagat/-tennisAnalyzerYOLO/training/tennis-ball-detection-6/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 578 images.
-Tennis-ball are annotated in YOLO v5 PyTorch format.
+Tennis-ball are annotated in YOLOv11 format.

 The following pre-processing was applied to each image: